openmrs/openmrs-module-emrmonitor/README.md

 ### TODO

-* UI
-- Get compare page working
-- Clean up javascript and CSS as needed
-- Test page for displaying available metric producers and enabling generating metrics for viewing on demand
+* Test page for displaying available metric producers and enabling generating metrics for viewing on demand

 * Groovy support in ConfigurableMetricProducer

 * Do not sync these tables

+* Add indexes where we need to speed up particular queries

 * Task to clean up history of log files or reports (if desired, to save space)